--The new regulator/rectifier has a compact plug with 6 positions, of which one is not used.
+- The regulator/rectifier has a compact plug with 6 positions, of which two are not used.
 A female plug cover fitting to this plug is delivered.
 Into this female plug you have to insert the following wires (which have terminals that snap into the plug):